Chapter 2. Cell Theory

 ⑦ Fluidity factor 4: Cholesterol

-○ Regulates fluidity by changing the content and length of unsaturated fatty acids (increases fluidity) in phospholipids according to temperature.
+○ Temperature-Dependent Regulation: Adjusts the content of unsaturated fatty acids (increases fluidity) and the length of fatty acids (decreases fluidity) in phospholipids to regulate membrane fluidity.

-⑧ Asymmetry of phospholipids: Phospholipid vesicles produced in the endoplasmic reticulum (ER) are initially symmetrical.
+⑧ Asymmetry of phospholipids: Phospholipid vesicles produced in the smooth endoplasmic reticulum (SER) are initially symmetrical.
 Asymmetry is created after vesicles fuse with the plasma membrane through the action of flippases and floppases.

-○ Flippase: Enzyme that facilitates the movement of phospholipids from the outer layer to the inner layer.
+○ Flippase: An enzyme that facilitates the movement of phospholipids from the outer layer to the inner layer.

-○ Floppase: Enzyme that facilitates the movement of phosph
+○ Floppase: An enzyme that facilitates the movement of phospholipids from the inner layer to the outer layer.

 ○ Examples of phospholipid asymmetry.